-The Initial Public Offerings (IPO) alerts that I come across usually charges a premium for the information which I am not willing to pay.
+The Initial Public Offerings (IPO) alerts that I come across usually charges a premium for the information which means my cost of transaction cost would have increased.

 Sites such as NASDAQ provides public information on Upcoming Initial Public Offerings (IPO) but the inconvenience is that you have to create an account with them and the information available is pertaining to the USA market.